 Appel to the Court of Tax Appeals (CTA)

-Assuming you’ve submitted your protest but still denied in whole or in part by the Commissioner’s duly authorized representative, you can elevate your appeal to the Court of Tax Appeals or the Commissioner within thirty (30) days from date of receipt of the decision received.
+Assuming you’ve submitted your protest but still denied in whole or in part by the Commissioner’s duly authorized representative, you can elevate your appeal to the Court of Tax Appeals or the Commissioner within thirty (30) days from the date of receipt of the decision received.
 Once you advance your appeal to the Commissioner, there is no request for reinvestigation in the administrative appeal.

 Suppose your protest is not acted upon by the Commissioner’s duly authorized representative within one hundred eighty (180) days from the date of filing of the complaint in case of a.
 In that case, you may do appeal or wait for the final decision.
 You may appeal to the CTA within thirty (30) days after the expiration of the 180 days or wait for the final decision of the Commissioner’s duly authorized representative on the disputed assessment.